Best for Most People

 Cleanup can be a lengthy process

 If the Hamilton Beach appealed to you, but you found its appearance to be a little drab, then consider the Nostalgia ICMP400WD.
-This ice cream maker costs about $10 more than the Hamilton Beach, but uses a real wooden bucket with a plastic liner, giving your home ice cream making endeavor some old-timey ambiance.
+This ice cream maker costs a few bucks more than the Hamilton Beach, but uses a real wooden bucket with a plastic liner, giving your home ice cream making endeavor some old-timey ambiance.
 It has almost identical specs to the Hamilton Beach, but there weren't as many complaints about noise levels.

 Clean up will still be a bit of a hassle, but the removable plastic liner does make it slightly easier.
 This is another large capacity machine, so it will take up a decent amount of counter and storage space.
 However, it is a great option for the occasional home ice cream maker who is shopping on a budget, but will pay a little more for improved aesthetics.